YuanyeZ/SpringWebApp/README.md

 This website is a simple example  to demonstrate Ted's web development.
-Tt is still under constructed.
+It is still under constructed.
 If you have any advice, please contact me at tedzyy@gmail.com

 The skills and tools used in this site include: